Mehmet Emin Toprak

 Mehmet Emin Toprak (11 September 1974 – 2 December 2002) was a Turkish film actor.

 Toprak starred in the critically acclaimed 2002 film Uzak.
-He died in a car crash on the way back from the Ankara Film Festival, near the town of Çan at the age of 28 years.
+He died in a car crash on the way back from the Ankara Film Festival near the town of Çan, at the age of 28.

-A few weeks after the accident, the film Uzak was shown in the 2003 Cannes Film Festival, where Toprak was posthumously awarded Best Actor.
+A few weeks after the accident, the film Uzak was shown at the 2003 Cannes Film Festival, where Toprak was posthumously awarded Best Actor.

 Personal life

 Toprak collaborated with his cousin Nuri Bilge Ceylan in his films.
-He was newlywed at the time of his death.
+He had been married for five months at the time of his death.